andrewdhood/cps_match/README.md

 We have decided, as a city, that this is acceptable.
 That the benefits of selective enrollment, the rigorous academics, the pathways to college, the concentration of motivated peers, justify the cost of sorting children by a single high-stakes exam.
 Perhaps they do.
 But we should be honest about what that cost is.
 We are asking children to bear a weight that most adults would find crushing.
 We are telling them, at an age when identity is still forming, that they are the kind of person who scores 847, or 791, or 863.
 We are teaching them that the world measures, and that the measurement is final.

 Some of them will internalize this in ways that serve them well.
 They will learn to perform under pressure, to meet deadlines, to navigate systems that require performance on demand.
-These are, for better or worse, useful skills in the world as it exists.
+These are useful skills in the world as it exists.

 Others will internalize it differently.
 They will learn that they are not good enough.
 They will learn that effort does not always translate to outcome.
 They will learn, before they have the cognitive tools to process it, that the world is not fair.
 And they will not always learn the right lessons from this knowledge.